markentier/markentier.tech/site/content/posts/2020/10/faster-git-under-wsl2/index.md

 -----

 So, my starship prompt is not fixed yet, on the other hand I can live without the git status info.
-Theoretically I could also live without this nifty shell function, since I moved most of my repo management into my [VS Code] workflows.
+Theoretically I could also live without this nifty shell function, since I moved most of my repo management into my [VS Code][vscode] workflows.
 But sometimes it is nice to do some tasks in a plain shell.

 _Also if you're interested in my current development environment on my PC, [ping me on twitter][twitter] and maybe I'll post about it here._